NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``battery_location``
      -
      - "conditioned space", "basement - conditioned", "basement - unconditioned", "crawlspace", "crawlspace - vented", "crawlspace - unvented", "crawlspace - conditioned", "attic", "attic - vented", "attic - unvented", "garage", "outside", "auto"
      - The space type for the lithium ion battery location.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Batteries <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-batteries>`_) is used.
    * - ``battery_power``
      - W
      -
      - The rated power output of the lithium ion battery.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Batteries <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-batteries>`_) is used.
    * - ``battery_capacity``
      - kWh
      -
      - The nominal capacity of the lithium ion battery.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Batteries <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-batteries>`_) is used.
    * - ``battery_usable_capacity``
      - kWh
      -
      - The usable capacity of the lithium ion battery.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Batteries <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-batteries>`_) is used.
    * - ``battery_round_trip_efficiency``
      - Frac
      -
      - The round trip efficiency of the lithium ion battery.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Batteries <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-batteries>`_) is used.

 .. _bedrooms: